djcapelis/atomic-ring/README.md

 ## Diagram
 This is a whiteboard diagram for the atomic ring.
 One thread in red, other thread in blue, shared state in brown.
 Memory barriers in dashed lines with mb, implemented in the code using C11 `_release` `_acquire` semantics on accessing the items field.

 ![Atomic Ring Diagram](https://raw.github.com/djcapelis/atomic-ring/master/doc/diagram.jpg)

 ## Report Bugs
 If you find bugs, I'd love to hear about them.
 My website at http://capelis.dj has information on how to reach me.
 You can also file bug reports via github's issue tracker.

+## Other Small C Libraries
+Like small libraries like this one?
+Want to find more?
+You'll love this list: https://github.com/nothings/stb/blob/master/docs/other_libs.md